 Often tent poles get broken in transport to your favorite camping spot or when setting up the tent.
 Duct tape can provide a temporary solution until the pole(s) can be replaced.
 If you can find a piece of wood or tree branch to help brace the pole before applying the tape you’ll have a more successful result.

 Mark told me of a time his fishing pole was broken in a hail storm while on a Scout trip in Idaho.
 He wishes he’d had some duct tape to repair the fishing pole.
 He and his dad always took duct tape with them after that experience.

 Repair or Temporarily Hem Clothing

-If you have a rip or tear in your clothing you can apply a few inches of it on the inside of your shirt or pants with the sticky side against your clothes.
+If you have a rip or tear in your clothing you can apply a few inches of duct tape on the inside of your shirt or pants with the sticky side against your clothes.
 When you put the two pieces together, it should be hardly noticeable.